barthap/expo-mega-demo/README.md

 - `expo-dev-client` config plugin is not yet working with SDK 43 alpha.
   - It hangs the CLI for Android at the `dangerousMod -> Main Activity` so the `-p ios` must be added to the prebuild command.
   - It messes up the `AppDelegate.m`.
 Workign version can be found in `./patches/AppDelegate.m` - need to be copied manually.
 - Frequency bin labels are wrong 🤷.
-I needed to display them in log scale and I am too lazy to think about how to recalculate everything properly.
+Eventually I needed to display them in log scale and I am too lazy to think about how to recalculate everything properly.
 - Modifying the `sound.onAudioSampleReceived` callback and the Reanimated 2 stuff requires at least picking the song again to reload properly, sometimes whole app restart is needed.
 - Does not work on emulator.
 - Not yet works for Android